What Tattwas Are & Uses for the Aspirant

 o You must be facing West or South

-Any mixture of these shows mixed results in success of the matter and of course, the complete lack of any synchronicities assures failure.
+Any mixture of these shows mixed results in success of the matter and of course, the complete lack of any synchronicites assures failure.
 From here, trust your intuition to develop your perception of the matter at hand.